-Lately, people are quite curious and searching for photos of Saudi Arabia.
-This is due to the recent Saudi Sharek e-Visa program.
+Lately, people are quite curious and searching for photos in order to visit Saudi Arabia.
+This is due to the recent Saudi e-visa and visa on arrival policy.

 Saudi Arabia just recently opened its doors to foreign tourism.
 This unknown country has plenty of natural and historical wonders that will make most adventure travelers anxious to visit.

 On this blog post, I share with you some images, my Top 43 pictures that will make you want to visit Saudi Arabia.

 Beautiful green wooden balconies and windows in Jeddah – Saudi Arabia ??? #GalaxyS9Plus #withGalaxy #MeuGalaxyS9 #photography #galaxyexplorers #passport #blogger #travelling #photography #travelers #travelblogger #photooftheday #travel #discoverearth #lppathfinders #lp #visitsaudi #visitsaudiarabia #instasaudi #saudi #saudiarabia #lpfanphoto #lonelyplanet #bbctravel #green #windows